Do you enjoy science and its applications to the world around you?

 Studies of Earth fall into four main categories: its origin, evolution, composition, and structure.
 Basic to these is the origin and evolution of the Solar System, including the astronomical environment, the materials of the planets, and their behavior since formation.
 Models of Earth's interior use fluid dynamics, knowledge of the material properties, and high-pressure physics to explore the planet's evolution.
 Seismology provides direct information on Earth structure, which is used in conjunction with gravity, heat flow, electricity, and magnetism.
 Of great practical importance is the outer 10 km of the Earth, where natural resources can be tapped; given the expense of drilling and mining, geophysical surveys are essential before digging for resources

 Subdivisions of geophysics are:

 We are a relatively small, closely knit department with many opportuinities for personal interactions with faculty and other students.
-While students can become lost or remain unnoticed in other departments, Earth and Space Sciences students gain a sense of belonging and personal recognitio.
+While students can become lost or remain unnoticed in other departments, Earth, Planetary, and Space Sciences students gain a sense of belonging and personal recognition.
 There are many activities that have social aspects: